AlexKumar19/fastpages-APCSP/_posts/2022-10-03-AWSpublicdeployment.md

 Next we tested to see if we were able to run the websites inside of the container that we made!
 ![]({{site.baseurl}}/images/curl.png)

-This is the process of pulling from my flask and then updating the website on AWS
+This is the process of pulling from my flask and then updating the website on AWS!
 ![]({{site.baseurl}}/images/pull.png)